All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: Introduction

-A major class of experimental effort has focused on design and synthesis of multi-nuclear clusters containing\cite{B811963E} Mn$^{3+}$, because the axially Jahn-Teller distorted Mn$^{3+}$ ions usually possess large magnetic anisotropy due to spin-orbital coupling.
+A major class of experimental effort has focused on design and synthesis of multi-nuclear clusters containing\cite{B811963E} Mn$^{3+}$, because the axially Jahn-Teller distorted Mn$^{3+}$ ionic positions usually cause large magnetic anisotropy due to spin-orbital coupling.
 A large number of Mn(III)-based SMMs has been reported, including those with Mn$_{6}$ \cite{doi:10.1021/ic900992r}, Mn$_{19}$ \cite{doi:10.1021/ja800092s,doi:10.1021/ic800213w,anie_200603498}, Mn$_{25}$ \cite{doi:10.1021/ic801142p,doi:10.1021/ja0316824}, Mn$_{31}$ \cite{jacs_7b10130} and Mn$_{84}$ \cite{anie_200353352}.
-In addition, inorganic chemists have also synthesized many transition metal (TM) SMMs based upon anisotropic V$^{3+}$, Fe$^{2+/3+}$, Ni$^{2+}$, and Co$^{2+}$ ions; see Refs.~\onlinecite{doi:10.1021/ja9732439,doi:10.1021/jacs.5b08962,PhysRevLett.78.4645,doi:10.1021/ja00114a012,B108894G,doi:10.1002/anie.200351753,B605459E}.
-The octa-nuclear cluster [Fe$_{8}$O$_{2}$(OH)$_{12}$](tacn)$_{6}]^{8+}$ (Fe$^{8}$) reported by Sangregorio et al.\cite{PhysRevLett.78.4645} is an example.
-It has 174 atoms and 756 electrons with an $S=10$ ground state that arises from competing anti-ferromagnetic interactions among eight Fe$^{3+}$ ($S=5/2$) ions \cite{Barra_1996}.
-Magnetic measurements revealed that it has an anisotropy barrier of $17 \,\si{cm^{-1}}$, much smaller than that of Mn$_{12}$ complexes.
+In addition, many transition metal (TM) SMMs based upon anisotropic V$^{3+}$, Fe$^{2+/3+}$, Ni$^{2+}$, and Co$^{2+}$ ions have been synthesized; see Refs.~\onlinecite{doi:10.1021/ja9732439,doi:10.1021/jacs.5b08962,PhysRevLett.78.4645,doi:10.1021/ja00114a012,B108894G,doi:10.1002/anie.200351753,B605459E}.
+The octa-nuclear cluster [Fe$_{8}$O$_{2}$(OH)$_{12}$](tacn)$_{6}]^{8+}$ (Fe$^{8}$), where (tacn) is the organic compound C$_{6}$H$_{12}$(NH)$_{3}$, reported by Sangregorio et al.\cite{PhysRevLett.78.4645} is an example.
+It has 174 atoms and 756 electrons with a $S=10$ ground state that arises from competing anti-ferromagnetic interactions among eight Fe$^{3+}$ ($S=5/2$) ions \cite{Barra_1996}.
+Magnetic measurements revealed that it has an anisotropy energy barrier of $17 {cm^{-1}}$ induced by magnetic anisotropy.
+This is much smaller than that of the Mn$_{12}$ complexes.
 Other significant synthesis effort has been focused on enhancing the magnetic anisotropy of the molecule \cite{doi:10.1021/ic701365t,C005256F,doi:10.1002/chem.200401100,B714715E}.
-That has stimulated the development of several different groups of SMMs, such as cyano-bridged SMMs \cite{doi:10.1021/ar040158e,C0CS00188K,C4CC00339J}, Ln-based SMMs \cite{doi:10.1021/cr400018q,doi:10.1021/acs.chemrev.9b00103,SESSOLI20092328,MCADAMS2017216,ZHU2019350}, 3d-4f electron elements based SMMs \cite{SESSOLI20092328,doi:10.1002/asia.201900897}, actinide-based SMMs \cite{MCADAMS2017216}, radical-bridged SMMs \cite{radical_bridged_SMMs} and organo-metallic SMMs \cite{doi:10.1021/om401107f}.
+That has stimulated the development of several different groups of SMMs, including cyano-bridged SMMs \cite{doi:10.1021/ar040158e,C0CS00188K,C4CC00339J}, Ln-based SMMs \cite{doi:10.1021/cr400018q,doi:10.1021/acs.chemrev.9b00103,SESSOLI20092328,MCADAMS2017216,ZHU2019350}, 3\textit{d}-4\textit{f}-element-based SMMs \cite{SESSOLI20092328,doi:10.1002/asia.201900897}, actinide-based SMMs \cite{MCADAMS2017216}, radical-bridged SMMs \cite{radical_bridged_SMMs} and organo-metallic SMMs \cite{doi:10.1021/om401107f}.